jayposs/bobb/info/description.md

 The "process" func called by the HandleFunc:
 1. Decodes http request body into the request type struct
 2. Calls the Run method
+3. Returns the standard Response type

 RequestTypes of same operation family (ex.
 Get*, Put*) are in requests_opfamily.go.
 For example Get, GetAll, GetOne request types are in requests_get.go

 ### Motivation
 Need for small, simple document style database that works easily with Go.
-Feature set includes common database operations such as queries with indexes.
+Has feature set that includes common database operations such as queries with indexes.